 BSc (Hons) Counselling (top up)

-Details: 1 Day Per Week OR 2 Evenings Per Week
+Details: 1 Day or Two Evenings Per Week

 • A Counselling Diploma or Foundation Degree that consists of no less than 400 hours of training and a minimum of 100 hours of supervised counselling practice